jesseatforlinx/new/platform/nxp/imx8mp/OK-MX8MPQ-SMARC_Hardware_Manual.md

 Note:

 + For PCIe 3.0 TX/RX, AC coupling capacitors are required to be between 180nF and 265nF, with 0.22µF commonly selected.
-The TX coupling capacitors are placed on the SoC side, while the RX coupling capacitors are placed on the device side.
+The TX coupling capacitors are placed on the SoC side, while the RX coupling capacitors are placed on the device side;
 + PCIe uses stripline routing with an impedance requirement of 100 Ohms, and the length matching should be controlled within 10 mils.
-If signal traces change layers, two ground vias should accompany each of the TX\_P/N and RX\_P/N pairs.
+If signal traces change layers, two ground vias should accompany each of the TX\_P/N and RX\_P/N pairs;
 + If multiple connectors are cascaded in a PCIe connection, special attention must be paid to impedance continuity and signal integrity; otherwise, it will severely affect the PCIe signals.
-If the PCIe signals pass through multiple connector transitions, it may prevent the signals from achieving the 8Gbps data rate required for PCIe 3.0.
+If the PCIe signals pass through multiple connector transitions, it may prevent the signals from achieving the 8Gbps data rate required for PCIe 3.0;
 + When connecting PCIe interfaces, it is especially important to avoid connecting TX to TX.
 The correct connection is TX to RX, with clear identification of which side is the host and which is the device.

-### 9.15.1 PCIe x1 Connector Pin Description
+#### 9.15.1 PCIe x1 Connector Pin Description

 Table 9.15-1 P11 PCIe x1 Interface Pin Function Description